espnet/espnet/egs2/chime7_task1/asr1/README.md

 Note that WER figures in `baseline_logs/RESULTS.md` and in the model card in [popcornell/chime7_task1_asr1_baseline](popcornell/chime7_task1_asr1_baseline) will be different slighly (a bit higher) from the final score which is based on concatenated utterances for each speaker.
 The final score is described in Section 4. and is similar to the one used in previous CHiME-6 Challenge except that it is not permutation invariant now.
+We can call this metric diarization-attributed WER (DA-WER) as the permutation is assigned via diarization.

 Here we report the results obtained using channel selection (retaining 80% of all channels) prior to performing GSS and decoding with the baseline pre-trained
 ASR model.
 This is the configuration that gave the best results overall on the dev set.